octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 recursive function are limited to one (possibly tupled) parameter and recursion is limited to tail recursion (i.e the recursive call should be the last expression of the function)

-In PascaLigo recursive functions are defined using the `recursive` keyword.
+In PascaLIGO recursive functions are defined using the `recursive` keyword.

 ```js
 recursive function sum (const n : int; const acc: int) : int is